nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 method.
 The updated original financial records are then displayed to the user on the front end of the application.

-Given below is an example usage scenario and how the `find` mechanism behaves at each step.
+Given below is an example usage scenario and how the `reset` mechanism behaves at each step with the `find-fr` command initially applied

 Step 1.
 The user executes `find-fr d/Lunch a/10 c/Food` command which filters and displays the updated financial records list